 2013 she recorded “The New Evolution” using a successful fan funding platform Pledge Music.
 It featured producers like the Rural, who have produced the Gorillaz and Beyonce; Nyceboy, smash producer of JLo/Fat Joe; Shawn Lee of the Ping Pong Orchestra; Mighty Mi (who produced her top chart hit “Bad Babysitter”); plus Princess’ own inimitable production.

 2014: “I’m a Firecracker” EP is released on Instant Records, founded by Richard Gottehrer producer of Blondie, The Gogos, and other lady divas.
 It has been garnering rave reviews in the likes of USA Today, Huffington Post and the AV Club.
 “Love Light Bliss” has been featured in the hit show Orange is the New Black.
-Princess will be starring in a Reality Show called “I Love Princess Superstar” premiering Summer 2014 about her hilarious and magical life.
+Princess will be starring in a Reality Show called “I Love Princess Superstar” out NOW, about her hilarious and magical life.

 “Princess Superstar does it with wit, unexpected imagery and utter lack of respect for genre boundaries.
 But it’s Princess’s barbed observations that make her a bit of a treasure.” -The Guardian